 Are you attacking religion in general?

-No. The billboards are expressing a view, which we know is held by a great many donors and supporters of the Bus Campaign and members of the British Humanist Association (you can join!) that religion should not be foisted on or assumed of children.
+No. The billboards are expressing a view, which we know is held by a great many donors and supporters of the Bus Campaign and members of Humanists UK (you can join!) that religion should not be foisted on or assumed of children.
 Of course, this view is held by many religious people too, who have no wish to label their children or send them to faith schools that would label and segregate them from other children.

 In the same way, people will sometimes criticise a parent who is ‘too pushy’ in insisting that a child play a particular sport, or develop an acting career.
 Of course we’ll all have different ideas about where motivating children ends and where ‘too pushy’ begins!
 But it is not a criticism of that particular sport or of acting careers in general to criticise the parent if you think their encouragement has overstepped a line.

 It is not an attack on religion or religious practice to insist that children’s rights and freedoms must be respected.
 Moreover, the argument applies also to any other positions – which have nothing to do with religion, or which are antithetical to religion – and which can in principle be applied to children who are too young to have reached their own conclusions.